 Check Your Heating

 If you have a boiler, it’s important to get it inspected before winter.
 It might need a repair and if it does it’s going to bleed energy.
 That means it will cost a fortune just to heat your home.
+You could consider looking into a boiler cover plan.
 In the winter months, the bills are already bad because of the chilly weather, so you don’t want to make them any worse.

 If you have a stove, you may want to think about getting a new fan.
 A heat powered stove fan can do wonders for circulating the air around the room.
 It will keep your house toasty through the winter months without using more energy.